Jiboo/libhut/doc/index.md

         * Blend mode
         * Vertices' buffer and offsets
         * Indices' buffer and offsets (optional)
-        * Shader and it's data
+        * Shader program and it's data
+    * Shader code can't be uploaded but the code is generated dynamically depending on the optional features requested
+    * You can define multiple times thus features to the drawable factory it's the GPU that will blend the different color layer you configured
+        * Transform position by uniform matrix
+        * Color uniform/attribute
+        * Texture
+        * Gradients

 * surface: used to draw meshs, 3 main implementations:
     * window